mcmasty/mcmasty.github.io/_pages/covid-splash.md

 Test positivity is measured with aggregate test data unless noted otherwise.

 {% capture testing-example %}
-Thought experiment on test-positivity: If we use 5% as a threshold for relaxing physical distancing, there are two levers we can pull to reach it; (1) decrease the number of new positive tests ( aka continue with physical distancing measures), (2) increase the number tests completed each day.
+Thought experiment on test-positivity: If we use 4% as a threshold for relaxing physical distancing, there are two levers we can pull to reach it; (1) decrease the number of new positive tests ( aka continue with physical distancing measures), (2) increase the number tests completed each day.

-Assuming no increase in testing capacity, our current capacity is around 225,000 test per day, 5% of that number is 11,250.
-To reach 5% positive test proportion, we'd need to keep physical distancing guidelines in place until the number of new cases falls to 11,250 per day.
+Assuming a testing capacity around 800,000 test per day, 4% of that number is 32,000.
+To reach 4% positive test proportion, we'd need to keep physical distancing guidelines in place until the number of new cases falls to 32,000 per day.

-Alternatively, using 26,500 as the recent average number of new cases, we'd need 530,000 total tests, with all additional tests negative, for the proportion of positives to be 5%.
+Alternatively, using 65,000 as the average number of new cases, we'd need 1,625,000 total daily tests, with all additional tests to be negative, for the proportion of positive results to be 4%.

 Ideally we will make progress on both strategies.
 {% endcapture %}